JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_DEPLOYMENT_GUIDE.md

 4. **Implement dependency handling** so core systems wait for database
 5. **Add auto-discovery** so components can find each other via ColonyOS

-## Service Definition Structure
+## Blueprint Definition Structure

-Each service follows this pattern:
+Each blueprint follows this pattern:

 ```json
 {